 ***Check with Allianz to determine which pre-existing conditions are covered in each plan they offer.

-As for the bad things about World Nomads, it does not offer coverage to travelers over 70 years old and they do not cover any pre-existing conditions.
+I only have two gripes about World Nomads: 1) it does not offer coverage to travelers over 70 years old and 2) they do not cover any pre-existing conditions.
 Other than that, World Nomads looks like a great option for travel insurance.

 Bottom Line: Great option for those looking to do high-risk activities on your trip.
 Offers coverage to residents of 150 different countries.